SreejaVangoori08/webapp/README.md

 2. Open the folder in Visual Studio code
 3. Open new terminal and run “npm install” to install all the dependencies
 4. Now run the command “node index” in the terminal
-5. Server is setup in the localhost:3306 port
+5. Server is setup in the localhost:3306 port.